Zell Family Foundation

 This foundation does not have a public application process.
 The Zell Family Foundation operates on an invitation-only basis and does not accept unsolicited grant requests.
 The foundation lacks a public website or published application guidelines.

-Grants are made to organizations with which the family has established, long-standing relationships.
-Grantmaking decisions appear to be made at the discretion of the foundation's leadership, particularly Helen Zell and the family trustees, based on their personal connections to and involvement with recipient organizations.
+Grants are made to organisations with which the family has established, long-standing relationships.
+Grantmaking decisions appear to be made at the discretion of the foundation's leadership, particularly Helen Zell and the family trustees, based on their personal connections to and involvement with recipient organisations.

 Getting on Their Radar

-The foundation's grantmaking pattern reveals specific pathways through which organizations have received support:
+The foundation's grantmaking pattern reveals specific pathways through which organisations have received support:

-Board Leadership Connections: Helen Zell's board service creates direct relationships with organizations.
+Board Leadership Connections: Helen Zell's board service creates direct relationships with organisations.
 Her positions include:

 - Chicago Symphony Orchestra Association (former board chair, current vice chair)